O’Kane Sailor conducts flight operations

-240725-N-FG645-1399 PACIFIC OCEAN (July 25, 2024) Seaman Jeavonie Spencer, from Houston, carries a chock from an MH-60S Sea Hawk helicopter, assigned to Helicopter Sea Combat Squadron (HSC) 14, on the flight deck aboard the Arleigh Burke-class guided-missile destroyer USS O’Kane (DDG 77).
+240726-N-FG645-1060 PACIFIC OCEAN (July 26, 2024) Boatswain’s Mate 1st Class Ackeem Stewart, from Harrisburg, Penn., stands flight deck officer watch during flight quarters aboard the Arleigh Burke-class guided-missile destroyer USS O’Kane (DDG 77).
 O’Kane, assigned to the Abraham Lincoln Carrier Strike Group, is underway conducting routine operations in the U.S. 3rd Fleet area of operations.
 As an integral part of U.S. Pacific Fleet, U.S. 3rd Fleet operates naval forces in the Indo-Pacific in addition to providing realistic and relevant training necessary to flawlessly execute our Navy’s timeless roles of sea control and power projection.
 U.S. 3rd Fleet works in close coordination with other numbered fleets to provide commanders with capable, ready forces to deploy forward and win in day-to-day competition, in crisis, and in conflict.
 (U.S. Navy photo by Mass Communication Specialist 3rd Class Sheryssa Dodard)

 |Date Taken: